anbirs/movie-manager/README.md

 #### Main class: HometaskApplication.class
 #### Database: MySQL 8

-❗❗❗Important things not mentioned in requirements implicitly, so not implemented yet:
+❗❗❗Important things not mentioned in the requirements explicitly, so not implemented yet:
 - Check that the showtime is not shorter than the movie duration
 - When a user books a ticket - userId should be taken from authorization
 - Customer has to be able to get only their tickets.
 Admin sees all the tickets and tickets by showtime